George Canning: Latin America

-Prime Minister
+Prime minister

-In 1827 Liverpool was forced to stand down as Prime Minister after suffering a severe stroke (he died the following year).
+In 1827, Liverpool stood down as prime minister after suffering a severe stroke; he died the following year.
 Canning, as Liverpool's right-hand man, was chosen by George IV to succeed him, in preference to the Duke of Wellington or Sir Robert Peel.
 Neither man agreed to serve under Canning, and they were followed by five other members of Liverpool's Cabinet and 40 junior members of the government.
 The Tory party was now heavily split between the "High Tories" (or "Ultras", nicknamed after the contemporary party in France) and the moderates supporting Canning, often called "Canningites".
 Consequently Canning found it difficult to form a government, and chose to invite a number of Whigs to join his Cabinet, including Lord Lansdowne.
 The government agreed not to discuss the difficult question of parliamentary reform, which Canning opposed but the Whigs supported.

 However, Canning's health by this time was in steep decline: at the funeral of Frederick, Duke of York, which was held during a January night at St George's Chapel, Windsor Castle, he became so ill that it was thought he might not recover.
 He died from tuberculosis later that year, on 8 August 1827, in the room where Charles James Fox had died 21 years earlier.
-Canning's total period in office was 119 days, the shortest of any Prime Minister of the United Kingdom who had formed a government until Liz Truss, forced to resign after fifty days in 2022.
+Canning's total period in office was 119 days, the shortest of any prime minister of the United Kingdom who had formed a government until Liz Truss, who was forced to resign after 49 days in 2022.
 His last words were "Spain and Portugal."
 Canning is buried in Westminster Abbey.